vertueux/smov/samples/README.md

 ## Overview

-This dossier contains some samples, examples and practical uses of the SMOV API.
+This directory contains some samples, examples and practical uses of the SMOV API.